Prabhassharma177/fakewhatsapp/README.md

 Simple syntax: <%= variable %> to insert values, <% %> for logic (if, loops, etc.)
 Works well with Express.js.
 This app is great pratice for ejs.
-During app creation I enjoy to much.
+During app creation I enjoy too much.
 Hello everyone!
 Happy last day of this year 2025!
 Happy last day of Jan 2026